How to do competitor analysis: social listening case study

 - Real-user feedback on products and services

 - Influencers and mass media allies

 Bear with me as I'll be walking you through competitor analysis with a social listening tool like Awario, one step at a time.
-In 5 steps or less, depending on how thorough you want to be, you'll master competitor analysis.
+In 5 steps or less, depending on how thorough you want to be, you'll master competitive analysis.
 As I'll be using Apple Music, Spotify, and Google Play Music as examples of competitive brands, you will also get some insights into which music streaming service is the best according to social media.

 Step 1: Pick competitors & start monitoring

 While this might seem self-evident (of course you know who your competitors are!), picking the right competitors to benchmark yourself against is a task of its own.
 If you're thinking big and want to conduct comprehensive market research, you need every name of the competitive brand on the list.
-Big and small, well-established and new in business, more or less competitive, no competitors can be left behind.
+Big and small, well-established and new in business, more or less competitive, no competitor company can be left behind.

-For more targeted social media competitor analysis, you'll need direct competitors only, preferably competitors of comparable size.
+For more targeted social media competitor analysis, you'll need direct competitors only, preferably a company list of comparable size.
 Since we have the lineup ready — the very competitive Spotify, Apple Music, and Google Play Music — we'll be getting right to it.
-Namely, what we need is to set up mentions monitoring on social media for each.
+Namely, what we need is to set up mentions tracking on social media for each.